Apple reported its

 Forget sales, iPad users are happy, and Apple says that’s what counts

 At 13.3 million units, iPad sales were down more than a million from the same period last year.
 Tim Cook said that’s what he was expecting, but he acknowledged it caught most everyone else by surprise.
 What he’s more focused on, he said, are surveys showing how happy people are with their iPads.
 If only happiness could pay the bills.
 He did hint that while sales might be declining, Apple has got more tricks up its sleeve.
 “We still feel the category is in its early days and there is significant innovation we could bring to the iPad.”
 Of course, he didn’t say what it might be.

 Even Cook admitted that Apple’s performance in China was “surprising.”
 Sales there were $5.9 billion, just a couple of billion dollars off Apple’s total sales for all of Europe.
 “We thought it would be strong, but it went past what we thought,” he said.
 Thanks in large part to a new deal with China Mobile, iPhone sales in China jumped 48 percent, Macintosh computer sales were up 39 percent and even iPad sales rose.

 The IBM deal explained

-When Apple announced a big deal with IBM last week to get iPads and iPhones into corporations, some scratched their heads.
+a big deal with IBM last week to get iPads and iPhones into corporations, some scratched their heads.
 On Tuesday, Cook explained it’s all about ramping up tablet sales to businesses as PC sales decline.
 Apple’s tablet market share among businesses is about 20 percent—way lower than it enjoys in other markets.
 “I think our theory since the first time we shipped iPad was that the tablet market will eventually surpass the PC market.
 That theory is still intact.
 I just think we have to do some things to get the business market moving at a faster trajectory,” he said.